 What is the sign-up bonus?

-30,000 Membership Rewards points.
+30,000 Membership Rewards points when you spend £2,000 within 90 days.
 This is increased to 35,000 Membership Rewards points if you are referred by an existing cardholder.

 Membership Rewards points can be converted 1 to 1 into Avios, so you would receive 30,000 or 35,000 Avios points.
 Click here to see what other reward programmes are Membership Rewards transfer partners.